aptise/lua-resty-peter_sslers/README.md

   * `ssl_certhandler-expire.lua`
   * `ssl_certhandler-status.lua`

 The `-lookup.lua`, `-expire.lua`,  `-status.lua` scripts can be copied into a block.

 The library is hardcoded to use db9 in redis.  if you want another option, edit or PR a fix on the line that looks like:

 	ngx.log(ngx.ERR, "changing to db 9: ", times)
 	redcon:select(9)

 Redis is NOT required, but recommended.
 Instead you can failover to directly query a peter_sslers pyramid instance.

 ### To Disable Redis

 invoke `ssl_certhandler_set` with `redis_strategy` as `nil`, instead of `1` or `2`.
 Simple!

 To use the Peter SSlers Pyramid fallback, the following library is used:

 * lua-resty-http https://github.com/pintsized/lua-resty-http

 Hits and misses from the fallback API will be cached in the shared cache dict.
-If you need to remove values, you will need to restart the server OR use one of the nginx/lua examples for cache clearing.
+If you need to remove values, you will need to restart the server OR use one of the Nginx/lua examples for cache clearing.
 Fallback API requests will notify the Pyramid app that the request should have write-through cache behavior.

 ### Caching Note

-In order to maximize performance there are 2 layers of caching WITHIN nginx/openresty:
+In order to maximize performance there are 2 layers of caching WITHIN Nginx/OpenResty:

-* certificates are cached in a LRU cache within a given worker in the native cdata format for `ssl_certhandler.lru_cache_duration` seconds (default 60)
+* certificates are cached in a LRU cache within a given worker in the native CDATA format for `ssl_certhandler.lru_cache_duration` seconds (default 60)
 * certificates are cached across all workers in PEM format for `ssl_certhandler.cert_cache_duration` seconds (default 600)

 These values can be adjusted.

 Why?

-The nginx shared dict can easily have values queried flushed/expired/overwritten, however it can only store PEM certificates (not the cdata pointers), so the certificates need to be repeatedly parsed.
+The Nginx shared dict can easily have values queried flushed/expired/overwritten, however it can only store PEM certificates (not the cdata pointers), so the certificates need to be repeatedly parsed.

-The LRU cache can hold the cdata pointers, but implementation details of nginx/openresty do not allow easy query & manipulation of the cache.
+The LRU cache can hold the cdata pointers, but implementation details of Nginx/OpenResty do not allow easy query & manipulation of the cache.
 Messaging between all the workers for overwriting/expiry would be a large task too.

 An easy way to handle deployment concerns is to use a timeout on the LRU cache that is long-enough to perform well under load, but short-enough to allow for changes in the shared-dict to propagate.

 ## Usage

-Make sure your nginx contains:
+Make sure your Nginx contains:

 ````
     server {